akinolatijani/Card-game-/README.md

 ### populate_grid()

-Builds a grid using remaining cards from the deck while skipping Joker cards.
-Ensures that a new round only starts if enough cards are available.
+This method ensures that a round only starts when enough valid cards remain, preventing partial or invalid grids.

+Skipping Joker cards here avoids introducing special cases into the guessing logic.

 ### new_round()

+This method separates round progression from overall game lifecycle management.

 - Controls round progression: